nicolaschan/market/README.md

-  "money_source": ["deposit"], // Bank IDs of accounts that should have infinite money "money_void": ["void"], // Bank IDs of accounts that will delete money when they are sent it "starting_balance": 0, // The amount of money (in whole dollars) that new users start with "default_tagline": "A market user" // Default tagline for new users (before they change it) }
+  "money_source": ["deposit"], // Bank IDs of accounts that should have infinite money "money_void": ["void"], // Bank IDs of accounts that will delete money when they are sent it "starting_balance": 0, // The amount of money (in whole dollars) that new users start with "default_tagline": "A market user", // Default tagline for new users (before they change it) "captcha": {
+    "enabled": false, // Enable Google reCAPTCHA in order to create an account "site_key": "site key", // Site key (provided by reCAPTCHA) "secret_key": "secret key" // Secret key (provided by reCAPTCHA) }
+}
 ```